hackerb9/vt340test/physicalsixels.md

 * _Pn3_: Horizontal Grid Size, given in units specified by ANSI SSU (default is decipoints, 1/720 inch).

-Example: The VT340 sets _Pn3_ to 9 when printing so the hardcopy images will be the same size as on the screen.
-This works because 9/720" ≈ 1/72" which is the dot pitch of the VT340's CRT.
-A modern terminal emulator could either use a smaller _Pn3_, or if they have more than 720 dots per inch resolution, use a different **SSU**.
+For example, the VT340 screen's horizontal grid screen is about .012 inches.
+When making WYSIWYG printouts, the VT340 specifies a horizontal grid size of _9_, as $9/720 = 0.0125"$.
+A modern terminal emulator could either use a smaller _Pn3_, or, if the display can show more than 720 dots per inch, use a different **SSU**.

 ### DECGRA